-Declines in market cow and bull quality such as live animal defects, carcass defects and the market or sale of animals unfit for consumption leave dollars on the table for cattle producers.
-In order to capture these lost opportunities for economic return, producers should abide by the "Three M's": manage cattle to minimize defects, monitor the health and condition of their cattle, and market their cattle in a timely manner.
+Declines in market cow and bull quality such as live animal defects, carcass defects, and the market or sale of animals unfit for consumption leave dollars on the table for

+MEAN VALUES FOR YIELD GRADE FACTORS IN ALL SURVEYED MARKET COWS AND BULLS cattle producers.
+To capture these lost opportunities for economic return, producers should abide by the "Three M's": manage cattle to minimize defects, monitor the health and condition of their cattle, and market their cattle in a timely manner.